aecurrie/oss2018/content/tracks/Owasp-Exams/working-sessions/security-ethical-exam.md

 ## Outcomes

 A set of questions that any engineer would find useful to ask themselves.
+The aim will be to produce multi-choice style answers to go with the questions as well as an aircraft pilot-style set of checklists.

 ## References